flutter/website/CONTRIBUTING.md

 ### Respond to reviewer feedback

 1. Read and address comments from the reviewer.
-   Acknowledge all comments with at least add a [reaction emoji][reaction-emoji].
+   Acknowledge all comments with at least a [reaction emoji][reaction-emoji].
    If the changes are technically or grammatically correct, make them.
    Reply to comments that you want to discuss.
    Remember that all comments are public.
 Keep your replies civil and relevant.